Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing -norm Reproducing Kernel Banach Spaces for

 \subsection{Uniqueness}

-Based on the theoretical results of the $p$-norm RKBSs, we will discuss the uniqueness of reproducing kernels and RKBSs.
-In the first step, we take a reproducing kernel to look at its RKBSs.
-It is well-known that the RKHS induced by the given positive definite kernel is unique.
-But, if the expansions sets set up by the eigenvalues and eigenvalues of a positive definite kernel satisfy the conditions (C-$p$) for all $1<p<\infty$, then this positive definite kernel can be a reproducing kernel of various $p$-norm RKBSs (see the examples of Min Kernel, Gaussian Kernel, and power series kernels given in Chapter~\ref{char-PDK}).
+Based on the theoretical results of the $p$-norm RKBSs, we discuss the uniqueness of reproducing kernels and RKBSs.
+In the first step, we take a reproducing kernel to look at its RKBS.
+It is well-known that the RKHS induced by a given positive definite kernel is unique.
+But, if the expansion sets set up by the eigenvalues and eigenfunctions of a positive definite kernel satisfy conditions (C-$p$) for all $1<p<\infty$, then this positive definite kernel can be a reproducing kernel of various $p$-norm RKBSs (see the examples of Min Kernel, Gaussian Kernel, and power series kernels given in Chapter~\ref{char-PDK}).

-In the next step, we consider the reproducing kernel of the given Banach space.
-There could be many different kinds of function spaces which are isometrically equivalent to the dual spaces of the $p$-norm RKBS, because our reproducing properties are defined by the dual-bilinear products of the Banach space depending on its dual space.
+Next, we consider the reproducing kernel of a given Banach space.
+There could be many different kinds of function spaces which are isometrically equivalent to the dual spaces of the $p$-norm RKBS, because our reproducing properties are defined by the dual bilinear products of the Banach space depending on its dual space.
 This indicates that the reproducing kernel can be changed when the isometrically isomorphic function space of the dual space of the $p$-norm RKBS is chosen differently.